About the Hackathon

 5. How to Apply

-To apply for participation in the 2023 EU-EaP Civic Tech Acceleration Hackathon, the applicants need to fill in the online application form at the website and submit it before 23.00 (CET) on 24 April 2023, if applying with a prototype of a civic tech solution, or before 23.00 (CET) on 1 May 2023, if the applicants are IT professionals or graphic designers.
+To apply for participation in the 2024 EaP Civic Tech Hackathon, the applicants need to fill in the online application form at the website and submit it before 23.00 (CET) on 13 November 2023, if applying with an idea of a civic tech solution, or before 23.00 (CET) on 18 December 2023, if the applicants are developers or graphic/web designers.

-Applying with the prototype of the civic tech solution to be enhanced within the 2023 EU-EaP Civic Tech Acceleration Hackathon, applicants need to provide the link to the existing prototype and describe the proposed solution in brief, indicating:
+Applying with an idea of a civic tech solution, applicants need to provide the link to the existing prototype and describe the proposed solution in brief, indicating:

 • the specific problem(s) to be addressed and how the proposed IT solution will help solving it/them;